PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:38:56
+Last updated: 2024-04-02 18:39:30
-Random Quote: He who knows that enough is enough will always have enough. - Laozi
+Random Quote: Genius unrefined resembles a flash of lightning, but wisdom is like the sun. - Franz Grillparzer